 The known laws of physics can’t even explain the mind.
-But they should be able to.
-Something is lacking.
+But they should be able to, since the mind is undoubtedly there.

 Today’s physicists love speculating about time travel, 11 or 26 dimensions, and parallel universes, but they remain curiously phobic about approaching anything that has been deemed paranormal.